-This module aims to accelerate students’ learning around the core values of the programme enabling them to fast-track a shared studio community that will build a common platform for understanding their journey through the remainder of the programme.
+This module aims to accelerate students’ learning around the core values of the Design for Business programme enabling them to fast-track a collaborative and interdisciplinary community that will build a shared platform for understanding their learning journey through the programme.

-In this module, students will learn about the human lifespan and their changing capabilities and experiences in the context of design.
+In this module, students will learn about people’s lives, their changing capabilities and experiences in the context of design.
 Students will also be introduced to different design research methods to help understand and empathise with the people for whom they are designing.

-Graduates from Product Design have gone on to have successful careers in the following fields, among others.
+Graduates from Product Design have gone on to have successful careers in fields such as:

 - medical products

-- independent consultancies in the UK and abroad
+- independent design consultancies in the UK and abroad

-- a three year research project to investigate how co-design and wearable technologies can improve the mobility and wellbeing of older people in care homes
+- Investigate how co-design and wearable technologies can improve the mobility and wellbeing of residents in care homes.

 The course topics and skills taught are extremely relevant and in many ways ahead of the general industry practice and understanding.
 Even 3 years into my career I still find myself quoting MSc Product Design projects, briefs and techniques learned in reference to current commercial projects.